dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-08-02-implications-of-outlawing-bitcoin.md

 they are musing about "banning wallets" and making up nonsensical and disingenuous adjectives such as "self-hosted" and "non-custodial."

-A wallet is nothing special; it can be just some words in your head.
-You don't need specialized equipment to generate a secure wallet.
+A wallet is nothing special; it can be just some words in your head.[^7] You don't need specialized equipment to generate a secure wallet.
 A coin or some dice is all you need.